kiteco/python-youtube-code/Deepfake-detection/level-2-MesoNet-tutorial/README.md

 ## Use

-To run the pretrained model go to the command line and run the script `detect_Deepfake.py` which will use the sample images we mentioned in the video.
+To run the pretrained model go to the command line and run the script `detect_Deepfake.py` which will use the sample images that we mentioned in the video.

 ## Original Authors